ang9009/polaroids/README.md

 # polaroids

-A photo storage system consisting of a Discord bot that automatically uploads media to my Synology PhotoStation6, and a website that displays this media.
+A photo storage system consisting of a Discord bot that automatically uploads media to my Synology FileStation, and a website that displays this media.

 ## Setup